Purdue University College of Veterinary Medicine

 When representing themselves as a student of PVM, a student shall be expected to:

-- Wear attire which is neat, clean, and professional as illustrated by:
+- Wear attire which is neat, clean, and professional as exemplified by:

 - clothing is free of rips, tears, fading, and patches

-- stretch pants and leggings shall be covered by a top or dress
+- leggings shall be covered by a top or dress

 - footwear which is protective and professional